 Sociologist Ray Oldenburg might put it differently.
 In his 1989 book, “The Great Good Place,” Oldenburg identified people’s need for a “third place” — a space apart from home (first place) and work (second place) where you can relax beyond the pressures of either.

 My two most reliable third-place buddies are both men, colleagues I’ve known for a good part of that 20 years.
-Rarely does a week go by when we don’t go for drinks after work.
+Rarely a week goes by when we don’t go for drinks after work.

-The three of us (with a shifting crew of other co-workers) have long tracked the happy-hour options around our office outside the District.
-It has long been mostly chain restaurants and bad sports bars, so imagine our joy back in the early 2000s when a new craft beer bar opened five minutes away.
+The three of us (with a shifting crew of other co-workers) have long tracked the happy-hour options around our office.
+It has long been mostly chain restaurants and bad sports bars, so imagine our joy in the early 2000s when a new craft beer bar opened five minutes away.
 It had great IPAs, a smart server who was generous with her pours and a patio where we could sit in the sun, washing off the workday with rivers of hops.
-The view was of a busy road, but across that road there was a field where deer grazed, quietly enjoying their dinner as we more boisterously drank ours.

 We drank there for years — for birthdays, to farewell colleagues, to celebrate engagements, to commiserate over divorces and illness.
 We drank there after the Virginia Tech shooting, the death of Prince, layoffs and crises at work, multiple elections.